clcoffey/innershift.github.io/content/english/blog/25-11-04-Herd-Morality.md

 ### The Invisible Prison

-Herd morality teaches you what to value: success, productivity, and control.
-You mistake noise for identity, obedience for belonging.

-The life you’ve obeyed was chosen for you, not by you.
+Friedrich Nietzsche coined the term *herd morality*, a form of psychic imprisonment disguised as virtue.
+From a young age, you are taught what to value: success, productivity, control.
+You mistake noise for identity and obedience for belonging.
+The result is often a life that was chosen for you, not by you.

 ---